Meghan, Duchess of Sussex

 Meghan, Duchess of Sussex (/ˈmɛɡən/; born Rachel Meghan Markle, August 4, 1981), is an American member of the British royal family, media personality, entrepreneur, and actress.
-She is married to Prince Harry, Duke of Sussex, the younger son of King Charles III.
+She is married to Prince Harry, Duke of Sussex, the younger son of King Charles III and Diana, Princess of Wales.

 Meghan was born and raised in Los Angeles, California.
 Her acting career began at Northwestern University.
 She played the part of Rachel Zane for seven seasons (2011–2018) in the legal drama series Suits.
 She also developed a social media presence, which included The Tig (2014–2017), a lifestyle blog.
 During The Tig period, Meghan became involved in charity work focused primarily on women's issues and social justice.
 She was married to the film producer Trevor Engelson from 2011 until their divorce in 2014.

 Meghan married Prince Harry in 2018 and became known as the Duchess of Sussex.
 They have two children: Archie and Lilibet.
 The couple stepped down as working royals in January 2020, moved to Meghan's native Southern California and launched Archewell Inc., a Beverly Hills-based mix of for-profit and not-for-profit (charitable) business organizations.
 In March 2021, she and her husband participated in Oprah with Meghan and Harry, a much-publicized American television interview by Oprah Winfrey.
-She has written the children's book The Bench, hosted a podcast Archetypes (2022), and has starred in the Netflix series Harry & Meghan (2022) and With Love, Meghan (2025).
+She has written the children's book The Bench, hosted a podcast Archetypes (2022), and has appeared in the Netflix series Harry & Meghan (2022) and With Love, Meghan (2025).
 Her lifestyle and cooking brand, As Ever, was officially launched in April 2025.
+In August 2026, she and Harry relocated to the UK with their children, without plans to resume public duties as working members of the royal family.